 Both TMS and tDCS are painless and considered safe for human use when properly done.
 However TMS is far more expensive, difficult to sham, and may need a trained coil holder while tDCS is relatively easy to apply.
 Transcranial magnetic stimulation causes the neuron's action potentials to fire, resulting in a stronger effect but also greater potential to cause a seizure.
 Since tDCS only causes increased spontaneous cell firing, it does not have as big as an effect but there is a much smaller chance of causing seizures with tDCS.

-One other technique of electrical stimulation that has been used experimentally is called transcranial electrical stimulation, or TES.
-TES also functions by inducing neuronal change via electrical currents.
-TES, unlike tDCS, induces an alternating current through the scalp and causes the resting neurons to fire and can be painful to the person receiving the stimulation, so this method is no longer frequently used.
-TES is related to CES (see above information on CES) but differs in a number of technical ways that can make all the difference in its effects on the brain and how it is experienced by the patient.
-TES is of great interest to researchers but is far from ready for prime time.
+One other technique of electrical stimulation that has been used experimentally is called transcranial alternating current stimulation, or tACS and also functions by inducing neuronal change via electrical currents. tACS, unlike tDCS, induces an alternating current through the scalp and causes the resting neurons to fire and can be painful to the person receiving the stimulation, so this method is no longer frequently used. tACS is related to CES (see above information on CES) but differs in a number of technical ways that can make all the difference in its effects on the brain and how it is experienced by the patient. tACS is of great interest to researchers but is far from ready for prime time.

 How is tDCS Administered?